Stability of 2-Parameter Persistent Homology: Background

 \subsection{Rips and \v Cech complexes}

 We begin with a remark on the definitions of \v Cech and Rips complexes given in \cref{Sec:Intro_PH}.
 Let us recall these:

-\begin{definition} Given a subset $X$ of a metric space $\AmbientSpace$ and $r>0$, the \v Cech complex $\Cech(X)_r$ is the nerve of the collection of open balls $\{\Ball(x,r)\mid x\in X\}$ in $\AmbientSpace$. \end{definition}
+\begin{definition} Given a subset $X$ of a metric space $\AmbientSpace$ and $r>0$, the \emph{\v Cech complex} $\Cech(X)_r$ is the nerve of the collection of open balls $\{\Ball(x,r)\mid x\in X\}$ in $\AmbientSpace$. \end{definition}

-\begin{definition} Given a metric space $(X, \partial_X)$ and $r>0$, the Rips complex $\VR(X)_r$ is the clique complex on the graph with vertex set $X$ and edge set $\{[x,y]\mid x\ne y,\ \partial_X(x,y)<2r\}.$ \end{definition}
+\begin{definition} Given a metric space $(X, \partial_X)$ and $r>0$, the \emph{Rips complex} $\VR(X)_r$ is the clique complex on the graph with vertex set $X$ and edge set $\{[x,y]\mid x\ne y,\ \partial_X(x,y)<2r\}.$ \end{definition}

-\begin{remark} These definitions are the ones used in~\cite{chazal2009gromov} and \cite{sheehy2012multicover}.
-Many references use a slightly different pair of definitions, where ``open'' is replaced with ``closed'' in \cref{Def:Cech}, and the strict inequality $<$ is replaced with $\leq$ in \cref{Def:Rips}.
-While the conventions we adopt here are arguably less natural---for example, the resulting persistent homology modules are usually not finitely presented---they are more convenient for our work, simply because no closed-set version of the multicover nerve theorem is currently available.
-That said, it is easy to check that all of our stability results for Rips and \v Cech (bi)filtrations also hold exactly as written for the alternative definitions of the (bi)filtrations. \end{remark}
+\begin{remark} These definitions are the ones used in~\cite{chazal2009gromov}.
+Many references use a slightly different pair of definitions, where ``open'' is replaced with ``closed'' in \cref{Def:Cech}, and the strict inequality $<$ is replaced with $\leq$ in \cref{Def:Rips}; we call the definitions we have given the \emph{open convention}, and the alternative definitions the \emph{closed convention}.
+All stability results for Rips and \v Cech (bi)filtrations appearing in this paper hold exactly as written if we instead use the closed convention.

+The closed convention is arguably more natural, since it yields finitely presented persistence modules and is more convenient when studying rhomboid bifiltrations.
+However, the open convention is convenient for interfacing with the multicover nerve theorem, which (in the formulation we consider) concerns open covers.
+At the time this paper was written, no version of the multicover nerve theorem was available for closed covers.
+But using ideas from \cite{bauer2022unified}, which was released after our paper was finished, it is possible to establish the multicover nerve theorem for a large class of closed covers; see \cref{Rem:Multicover_Closed}.
+Had \cite{bauer2022unified} been written before our paper was finished, we might have chosen to work with the closed convention throughout.

+We also note that in some references, the constant 2 in our definition of the edge set of $\VR(X)$ is replaced with 1.
+Our convention ensures that $\VR(X)_r$ is the clique complex of the 1-skeleton of $\Cech(X)_r$. \end{remark}